African American History & Culture in Orlando

 Around the turn of the 20th century, Eatonville attracted a family whose daughter would go on to great acclaim as an author: Zora Neale Hurston.
 Her best-known novel, Their Eyes Were Watching God, is set in Eatonville and nearby communities.

-Today, Eatonville honors their most famous resident with the Zora Neale Hurston National Museum of Fine Arts, aka The Hurston, as well as the annual Zora Neale Hurston Festival of the Arts and Humanities, aka ZORA!® Festival.
+Today, Eatonville honors their most famous resident with the Zora Neale Hurston National Museum of Fine Arts, aka The Hurston, as well as the annual Zora Neale Hurston Festival of the Arts and Humanities, aka ZORA!® Festival, and the ZORA!
+Festival Season.

 Learn more: ZORA!
 Festival